PointandStare/The-Bar-Steward/readme.txt

 Tested up to: 3.3.1
 Stable tag:0.1

-Certain plugins hijack your back and front end admin bar.
+Certain WordPress plugins hijack your back and front end admin bar.
 Kick them out with this plugin.

 == Description ==